openshift/windows-machine-config-operator/docs/TROUBLESHOOTING.md

 [hybrid OVN Kubernetes networking](setup-hybrid-OVNKubernetes-cluster.md).

 ## Windows Machine does not become a worker node
-There could various reasons as to why a Windows Machine does not become a worker node.
+There could be various reasons as to why a Windows Machine does not become a worker node.
 Please collect the WMCO logs by executing:
 ```shell script
 oc logs -f $(oc get pods -o jsonpath={.items[0].metadata.name} -n openshift-windows-machine-config-operator) -n openshift-windows-machine-config-operator
 ```
 File a GitHub issue and attach the logs to the issue along with the *MachineSet* used.

+## Windows Server 2019 LTSC (1809) nodes never become Ready
+Ensure that you have not configured the cluster with a [custom VXLAN port](setup-hybrid-OVNKubernetes-cluster.md#vSphere) as that is not a supported feature in 1809.

 ## Accessing a Windows node
 Windows nodes cannot be accessed using `oc debug node` as that requires running a privileged pod on the node which is